serial-commit-dev/serial-commit-dev/README.md

 - Building responsive websites (HTML & CSS) and integrating APIs
 - Programming Arduino with C++
-- Getting started with Raspberry Pi and IoT/API integration
+- Getting started with ESP/Raspberry Pi and IoT/API integration
 - Learning by hands-on experimentation, testing, and error-handling best practices
 - Learning JavaScript basics and applying it to frontend projects, mainly for API integrations and interactivity (working with HTTP methods: GET, POST, PUT, DELETE)
 ---